sdobz/pose-demo/README.md

 Okay patience.

+### Feature 1: pose estimation

+An example pose detection library was provided, let's get it embedded

+Ugh wow this isn't going to be trival.
+First let's just copy the `src` folder into this repo, a quick `LICENSE` check indicates that I can copy thier code as long as I preserve the license.
+Adding a README and LICENSE to indicate this...

 ## Timing

 This project is intended to take no more than 4 hours, though I care about quality and will take as long as I need to create a *working* demonstration.
 Thus priorities are quality first, then time, then scope.